hackforla/ops-security/CONTRIBUTING.md

 encrypt        = true
 ```

-Remeber to match these values to the ones in your backend state
+Remeber to match these values to the ones in your backend state (and replace {developer-specific} with your actual name)

 <sub>[Back to Table of Contents](#table-of-contents)</sub>
 ***